ortus-docs/coldbox-docs/intro/release-history/upgrading-to-coldbox-7.md

 The `routes.cfm` approach is now removed in ColdBox 7.
 You will need to migrate to the `Router.cfc` [approach](../../the-basics/routing/) in your application and/or modules.

+### setUniqueURLs

+The router's `setUniqueURLs()` configuration method has been removed in favor of `setFullRewrites()`.
+SES (Search Engine Safe) urls are the standard now, so non-SES urls are automatically rewritten to SES format.

 ### renderView(), renderLayout(), renderExternalView()

 These methods are deprecated since version 6.
 Please use the shorthand versions